frontutility/changealert/README.md

 ## 🌟 Support the Project

-If you find ChangeAlert useful:
+If you find Futoast useful:

 - ⭐ Star the repo
 - 🗣 Share with fellow developers